hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

   </figure>
 </picture>

-Of course, in reality, the metric to quantify your productivity is little bit more unclear, and you might not exactly be 3.8x better.
+Of course, in reality, the metric to quantify your productivity is slightly more unclear, and you might not exactly be 3.8x better.
 But the 1% Rule proves how powerful compound interest can be and how it can do wonders to your life.

 I follow a simple system of quantifying my output to track my productivity.
-I have a section called <span class="green-button">⏳Timeline of My Life</span>, where I record down notable things that I have learnt or done today or when I achieved a certain milestone in my life.
+I have a section called <span class="green-button">⏳Timeline of My Life</span>.
+In there, I record down the notable things that I have learnt or accomplished that day, or when I have reached a certain milestone in my life.

-This is especially useful if you wish to do weekly reviews on your personal development.
+This is especially useful if you wish to do **weekly reviews** on your personal development.

 Looking at all your past notes can give you a birds-eye view of what you have accomplished the entire week.
-By reviewing, you are also applying *Spaced Repetition* to your learning.
-On an unrelated note, occasionally looking back at the mini-achievements you have done can do wonders to your motivation and self-esteem :P.
+By reviewing, you are applying *Spaced Repetition* to your learning.
+Occasionally looking back at the mini-achievements you have done can also do wonders to your motivation and self-esteem :P.

 I am considering using a software tool like [Airtable](https://airtable.com/) in the future to relegate this mini-project to.
 Maybe one day, I will reach the level of [julian.digital](https://julian.digital/2020/02/23/my-quantified-self-setup/).